mathemountai/EconMrLong/README.md

 Open link in a new tab or browser window.

 ## 🎓 **4.
 Blankety Blank **
-An **interactive flashcard tool** to Build your recall of key definitions.
+An **interactive flashcard tool** to Fill in the blank word/s and build your recall of key definitions.
 [Go to Blankety Blank game](blanketyblank2.html)

 ---